Personal Injury and Adrenaline

 In shock, the body naturally releases these “feel good,” protective neurochemicals to delay the experience of pain.

 Many times, a person who doesn’t have obvious or severe external injuries after an accident may not feel pain or be entirely aware of physical damage.
 But after the protective neurochemicals subside, which may take days before they return to a normal state, serious injuries may become apparent.
 With internal damage, head trauma, muscle, tendon, ligament, spine, nerve pain, or cognitive impairment may not manifest for days, weeks, or even months.

 Because these injuries may go initially undiagnosed, it may appear that the Louisiana statute of limitations one-year filing deadline was missed.
 However, the law extends beyond the injury accident to one year after the discovery of an injury.

 After an accident, you should seek immediate medical help.
 If no severe injury is diagnosed by a medical professional, it doesn’t mean you are not seriously injured.
 But not seeing a doctor immediately may lead the at-fault party’s insurance company or attorney to fight a claim.
 And if you’re experiencing pain or disabling symptoms sometime after, you should seek another medical evaluation.

 Contact Greenwald Law Firm for Non-Immediate Injury Help

-If you’ve been injured because of the reckless, negligent or careless conduct of another in Shreveport or Bossier City, call attorney Joseph Greenwald, Jr. at 318-383-0094 at his conveniently located Shreveport office, or request a free consultation today!
+If you’ve been injured because of the reckless, negligent or careless conduct of another in Shreveport or Bossier City, call Shreveport personal injury attorney Joseph Greenwald, Jr. at 318-219-7867 at his conveniently located Shreveport office to request a free consultation today!